creative-workflow/capistrano-container/README.md

 Helps managing [docker](https://www.docker.com/) container and files inside docker container for Capistrano 3.x.

-This project is in an early stage but helps me alot dealing with my container deployments and keeps my code clean.
-It is not only ment for docker, but at the moment there is only support for docker, feel free to contribute =)
+This project is in an early stage but helps me a lot dealing with my container deployments and keeps my code clean.
+It is not only meant for docker, but at the moment there is only support for docker, feel free to contribute =)

 This gem does not handle Dockerfiles (build, push, etc.) but handles docker container on your dev or staging system.